-Spe Species Name Skipjack tuna (Katsuwonus pelamis) C1 Category C Stock Status - Minimum Requirements CI C1.1 Fishery removals of the species in the fishery under assessment are included in the stock assessment Yes process, OR are considered by scientific authorities to be negligible.
-C1.2 The species is considered, in its most recent stock assessment, to have a biomass above the limit reference point (or proxy), OR removals by the fishery under assessment are considered by scientific authorities to be negligible. • • Clause outcome: DASS
+Spe cies Name Skipjack tuna (Katsuwonus pelamis) C1 Category C Stock Status - Minimum Requirements CI C1.1 Fishery removals of the species in the fishery under assessment are included in the stock assessment yes process, OR are considered by scientific authorities to be negligible.
+C1.2 The species i s considered, in its most recent stock assessment, to have a biomass above the limit int (or proxy), OR removals by the fishery under assessment are considered by scientific be negligible.
+Yes Clause outcome: PASS PASS